Concentration Invariance of Cyclic Species: Appendix

 \section{Appendix}

-It will be useful to compare the result in the text with the equilibrium case\cite{Kazumi}.
-Assume an imaginary case in which the above-mentioned PSt undergoes the equilibrium polymerization.
+It will be useful to compare the simulation result in the text with the equilibrium solution\cite{Kazumi}.
+Suppose an imaginary case in which the above-mentioned t-PSt undergoes the equilibrium polymerization.
 The corresponding equilibrium solution is of the form:

 so that